gruntjs/grunt-contrib-handlebars/docs/handlebars-options.md

 Type: `Boolean`
 Default: `false`

 Wraps the output file in a CommonJS module function, exporting the compiled templates.
-It will also add templates to the template namespace, unless `namepsace` is explicitly set to `false`.
+It will also add templates to the template namespace, unless `namespace` is explicitly set to `false`.

 ```js
 module.exports = function(Handlebars) {